codac-team/codac/doc/doc/tutorial/03-static-rangebearing/index.rst

   \end{array}\right),

 | where :math:`\rho` and :math:`\theta` are respectively the radial and angular coordinates.
 | It is *elementary* in the sense that it cannot be decomposed anymore without losing its optimality.
-In addition, a dedicated contractor already exists to deal with it: the ``CtcPolar`` (provided by `the pyIbex library <http://benensta.github.io/pyIbex/>`_ and usable in Codac).
+In addition, a dedicated contractor already exists to deal with it: the ``CtcPolar``.

 .. admonition:: Technical documentation